ApatheticDELL/QuantumENDEC-2/README.md

 Go into the config.json file to configure the software.
 You'll find discord webhook settings, along with filters for alert statuses, severity, and urgency.

-There's also some Experimental Settings with audio, buuut, best to leave them be since mostly their for the future.
+There's also some Experimental Settings with audio, but, best to leave them be since mostly they're for the future.

 After you're done configuring, start QuantumENDEC by just running...
 ```python3 QuantumENDEC.py```